 Public schools offer an alternative, and will give you the weekends off.
 But you will be working a full time schedule, from early morning, until late afternoon, Monday to Friday.
 You will also be teaching large classes.
 You may also be required to teach on summer camps.

 Private language schools hire all year, when they need to find new staff.
 However, April/May and October/November are often the best times - with more schools hiring then.

 There is also work teaching English in Thailand at universities.
 They will usually be hiring from March to May.
 You will usually be teaching 10-12 hours a week - as opposed to a typical language school contract of around 25 hours - but the pay is correspondingly low.
 Public universities only pay around 25,000 baht a month.
 Private universities pay a lot more - over 40,000, sometimes a lot over.

 Salaries for teaching English in Thailand range from 20,000 and up.
-In Bangkok 30,000 baht a month is too low, and it would be hard to live.
+30,000–50,000 baht is average in Thailand.
+In Bangkok 30,000 baht a month is low, and it would be hard to live.
 Although some teachers do.
 40,000 baht would still be a low salary in Bangkok, but it's possible to live on this amount.
 It would be easy to spend 60,000-70,000 baht a month, if you wanted to go out a lot, have weekends away, and eat and drink whatever you wanted to.